chipsalliance/caliptra-sw/rom/dev/README.md

 ## Debug Unlock in Manufacturing mode
 1. Upon executing the Known Answer Test (KAT), the ROM checks if the MANUF_DEBUG_UNLOCK_REQ bit in the CPTRA_DBG_MANUF_SERVICE_REQ_REG register is set.

-2. If set, the ROM enters a loop, awaiting a TOKEN command.
+2. If set, the ROM enters a loop, awaiting a TOKEN command on the mailbox.
 The payload of this command is a 128-bit value.

-3. Upon receiving the TOKEN command, the ROM constructs a token by prepending and appending the 128-bit value with two 64-bit zeroes: <br>
+3. Upon receiving the TOKEN command, the ROM constructs a token by prepending and appending the 128-bit value with two 64-bit zeroe values: <br>
     **64-bit 0s || 128-bit value || 64-bit 0s**

 4. The ROM then appends a 256-bit random nonce to the token and performs a SHA-512 operation to generate the expected token.